Folium Systems

 The next investor conversation should inspect the engine.

-• Review the public proof vault, investor executive brief, market positioning brief, trust packet, AI risk launch standard, and security/procurement packet.
+• Review the public Review Vault, investor executive brief, market positioning brief, trust guide, AI risk launch standard, and security/procurement review.

-• Walk through one rapid application proof and one RAG or agent workflow from discovery to launch-gate evidence.
+• Walk through one rapid application build and one trusted-data or agent process from discovery to launch-readiness records.

-• Identify the first target customer segment and define the narrowest paid proof offer that demonstrates repeatable value.
+• Identify the first target customer segment and define the narrowest paid first-build offer that demonstrates repeatable value.

-• Inspect the digital manufacturing plant roadmap: reusable modules, internal tooling, evaluation harnesses, proof generators, and launch rooms.
+• Inspect the digital manufacturing plant roadmap: reusable modules, internal tooling, evaluation harnesses, record generators, and launch rooms.

 • Review legal and finance materials separately before any offering, terms, forecasts, or investor-specific commitments are discussed.